Saturated de Rham-Witt complexes with unit-root coefficients: Preliminaries

 \subsection{Completed de Rham and PD-de Rham complexes of rings}

 \begin{para} In this section, we will discuss the $p$-adically completed versions of the de Rham and PD-de Rham complexes of $p$-torsionfree rings.
-It will be convenient to unify our discussions of the lifts $(A, (p))$ of the lifted situation \ref{sit:lifted_situation} and the completed PD-envelopes $(B, \overline I)$ of the embedded situation \ref{sit:embedded_situation} (when $B$ is $p$-torsionfree).
+It will be convenient to unify our discussions of the lifts $(A, (p))$ of the lifted situation \ref{sit:lifted_situation} and the completed PD-envelopes $(B, \overline I)$ of the embedded situation \ref{sit:embedded_situation} (under the extra hypothesis that $B$ is $p$-torsionfree).
 Accordingly, we fix the following setup throughout this section. \end{para}

 \begin{situation} \begin{enumerate} \item (The PD-embedded situation) Let $A$ be a $p$-torsionfree ring, and let $I$ be an ideal containing $p$ such that the quotients $I_r := I/p^r A \subset A/p^r A =: A_r$ are endowed with compatible PD-structures, all of which we (abusively) call $\gamma$.
 Let $R$ be the $\F_p$-algebra $A/I$, which agrees with $A_r/I_r$ for all $r$. \item (The PD-embedded situation with Frobenius) Suppose additionally that we are given an endomorphism $\phi \colon A \to A$, lifting the absolute Frobenius endomorphism of $A/pA$, such that each induced map $\phi_r \colon A_r \to A_r$ is a PD-morphism $(A_r, I_r, \gamma) \to (A_r, I_r, \gamma)$.
 (In fact the condition $\phi(I_r) \subseteq I_r$ is automatic, as $\phi$ lifts the Frobenius endomorphism of $A_1$ and thus also that of its quotient $R$.) \end{enumerate} \end{situation}